Bé Udink: Early life

-Berend Jan Udink was born on 12 February 1926 in Deventer in the Province of Overijssel in a Remonstrant family.
+Berend Jan Udink was born on 12 February 1926 in Deventer in the province of Overijssel in a Remonstrant family.
 Udink studied economy in Rotterdam and Lausanne (1945–1952).
 After his studied he was employed at the Chamber of Commerce of Rotterdam and later worked as a teacher at the Economische Hogeschool Rotterdam (Economic College of Rotterdam).
 Udink, who belonged to the Christian Historical Union, was elected in the so-called Rijnmondraad (Council of Rijnmond), a local council of representatives of Rijnmond, in 1965.

 Politics

-Two years later, in 1967, he became minister for Development Cooperation in the Cabinet-De Jong, a post he held till 1971.
-In 1971 he was lijsttrekker of the CHU, presenting himself as a conservative and a "law and order" politician.
-In that same year Udink became minister of Transport, Public Works and Water Management in the Cabinets-Biesheuvel I and II.
+Two years later, in 1967, he became minister for Development Cooperation in the De Jong cabinet, a post he held till 1971.
+In 1971 he was lead candidate of the CHU, presenting himself as a conservative and a "law and order" politician.
+In that same year Udink became minister of Transport, Public Works and Water Management in the Biesheuvel I and II cabinets.
 His political career ended in 1973.
-From 1973 till 1978 he was member of the Board of Directors of the Overzeese Gas- en Elektriciteitsmaatschappij N.V. (as Dutch gas and electricity company) and from 1978 till 1980 he served as its president.
+From 1973 until 1978 he was member of the Board of Directors of the Overzeese Gas- en Elektriciteitsmaatschappij N.V. (as Dutch gas and electricity company) and from 1978 till 1980 he served as its president.